saragarci/game-of-life/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./GameOfLife`.

+### Starting the game

+After running `./GameOfLife` the user needs to create an initial pattern in order to see how it evolves.
+For this, follow the next steps:
+1. On the window that will open up, choose the cells you want to activate by clicking on them using your mouse.
+The cells that you activate will end up being the initial pattern.
+In the [Examples of patterns section from the Wikipedia](https://en.wikipedia.org/wiki/Conway's_Game_of_Life#Examples_of_patterns) you can find examples of initial patters that you may want to try.
+2. Once you are done, press enter to start the game and see how the pattern evolves with each iteration.
+3. To stop the game, simply close the window.

 ## Credits